Equivalence of metric gluing and conformal welding in $\gamma$-Liouville quantum gravity for $\gamma \in (0,2)$: Introduction

-It was proven in \cite{lqg1,lqg2,lqg3} for $\gamma = \sqrt{8/3}$, and later in \cite{gm} for $\gamma \in (0,2)$, there is a unique random metric $\fd_h$, measurable w.r.t.\ the GFF $h$, satisfying a certain list of axioms associated with LQG ($\fd_h$ is required to transform appropriately under affine coordinate changes and adding a continuous function to $h$, and must also be a length metric locally determined by~$h$).
-This metric arises as a subsequential limit of \emph{Liouville first passage percolation}, a family of random metrics obtained from a regularized version of the GFF; existence of such subsequential limits was established in~\cite{dddf}, and building on~\cite{dfgps}, the article~\cite{gm} then showed that the limit is unique and satisfies the requisite axioms.
+It was proven in \cite{lqg1,lqg2,lqg3} for $\gamma = \sqrt{8/3}$, and later in \cite{gm} for $\gamma \in (0,2)$, there is a unique random metric $\fd_h$, measurable w.r.t.\ the GFF $h$, that satisfies a certain list of axioms associated with LQG ($\fd_h$ is required to induce the Euclidean topology and to transform appropriately under affine coordinate changes and adding a continuous function to $h$, and must also be a length metric locally determined by~$h$).
+This metric arises as a subsequential limit of \emph{Liouville first passage percolation} (LFPP), a family of random metrics obtained from a regularized version of the GFF; existence of such subsequential limits was established in~\cite{dddf}, and building on~\cite{dfgps}, the article~\cite{gm} then showed that the limit is unique and satisfies the requisite axioms.
 (More recently in~\cite{dg_supercrit} the \emph{critical} LQG metric corresponding to $\gamma = 2$ was constructed and proven to be unique, as were \emph{supercritical} LQG metrics corresponding to complex values of $\gamma$ with $|\gamma|=2$.)

 The result~\cite[Thm~1.8]{zip} (later generalized by~\cite[Thm~1.2]{dms}) says that when a certain quantum wedge $\mathcal{W}$ is cut by an appropriate independent random curve $\eta$, the regions to the left and right of $\eta$ (call them~$\mathcal{W}^-$,~$\mathcal{W}^+$ respectively) are independent quantum wedges; moreover, the original wedge~$\mathcal{W}$ and curve~$\eta$ may be reconstructed by \emph{conformally welding} the right side of $\mathcal{W}^-$ to the left side of $\mathcal{W}^+$ according to $\gamma$-LQG boundary length.
-The curve~$\eta$ is a variant of Schramm's \cite{schramm} SLE -- more specifically it is an $\mathrm{SLE}_\kappa(\rho_1;\rho_2)$, as first defined in~\cite[\S8.3]{lsw}.
+The curve~$\eta$ is a variant of Schramm's \cite{schramm} SLE---more specifically it is an $\mathrm{SLE}_\kappa(\rho_1;\rho_2)$, as first defined in~\cite[\S8.3]{lsw}.